Almost every blogger’s advice to new bloggers includes “choose a niche.”

 It’s (technically) easier to grow your blog if you have a niche.
-This doesn’t mean that your content can be half-assed and you’ll still do better than bloggers without a niche.
+This doesn’t mean that your content can be treated casually and you’ll still do better than bloggers without a niche.
 It means that your efforts are more likely to pay off if you stick to a niche.
 And I say pay off literally.

 If you are monetizing your blog, it is a safer bet to have a blogging niche than go without.
 It will help with strategizing, keeping your readers hooked and growing your reader base.
-All of that, in turn, help in more product sales and more affective advertisements and sponsorships.
+All of that, in turn, help in more product sales and more effective advertisements and sponsorships.

-Why is “choose a niche” popular advice?
+why is “choose a niche” popular advice?

-Obviously because it helps monetize your blog!
+Obviously, because it helps monetize your blog!
 This is popular advice because it works.

-The blogging scenario today is also very different than a few years back.
+The blogging scenario today is also very different from a few years back.
 There are more professional bloggers in this space, and slowly most of the blogging advice and tips posts have taken a professional turn.
 Terms like SEO, DA, and Google analytics are thrown around often.

 The blogging space started with hobby bloggers and few professional bloggers (who earn through blogging) and it is STILL in that ratio but there is far more concentration on tips geared towards professional bloggers.

-The influence has made it’s way well into the hobby blogger space as well.
+The influence has made its way well into the hobby blogger space as well.
 Even though they don’t earn through blogging, hobby bloggers also give the same advice which is focused on monetization strategies.

 This is also a numbers game, in the end.
 Growing a follower base is prioritized more than cultivating a readership truly interested in the content people WANT to post.

-Does “choose a niche” actually apply to everyone?
+does “choose a niche” actually apply to everyone?